One web client for the whole suite.

 Calendar

-Multiple calendars, ICS interoperability with Outlook, Google and Apple, shared availability and invitations.
+Multiple calendars, ICS interoperability with Outlook, Google and Apple, shared availability.
+Invitations arrive as cards you answer in place — including the cancellations and replies other servers send.

 Contacts

-vCard import and export, sharing, a company-wide directory with per-tenant visibility controls.
+vCard import and export, sharing by person or by group, a company-wide directory with per-tenant visibility controls.

 Tasks